SocalNick/ScnSocialAuth/README.md

 Installation
 ------------
 It is recommended to add this module to your Zend Framework 2 application using Composer.
-After cloning [ZendSkeletonApplication](https://github.com/zendframework/ZendSkeletonApplication), change the composer minimum-stability setting to "dev" and add "socalnick/scn-social-auth" to list of requirements, then run php composer.phar install/update.
+After cloning [ZendSkeletonApplication](https://github.com/zendframework/ZendSkeletonApplication), add "socalnick/scn-social-auth" to list of requirements, then run php composer.phar install/update.
 Your composer.json should look something like this:
 ```
 {
     "name": "zendframework/skeleton-application",